felixbuenemann/registry-ldap-auth/README.md

 This image provides an LDAP authentication proxy for a [Docker registry](https://github.com/docker/docker-registry).
 Therefore it uses an [NGINX web server](https://github.com/nginx/nginx) with builtin [LDAP support](https://github.com/kvspb/nginx-auth-ldap) and SSL.
 It is based on [h3nrik/nginx-ldap](https://registry.hub.docker.com/u/h3nrik/nginx-ldap/).

+The sources including the sample files used in this description can be found on [GitHub](https://github.com/g17/registry-ldap-auth).

+The Docker image can be downloaded at [Docker Hub](https://registry.hub.docker.com/u/h3nrik/registry-ldap-auth/).

 ## Prerequisites

 The authentication proxy works with different LDAP servers like ApacheDS or OpenLDAP.
 It also works with Active Directory.
 So a container with a running LDAP server is expected.
 If you need information about creating a container with a test LDAP server please refer to [h3nrik/nginx-ldap](https://registry.hub.docker.com/u/h3nrik/nginx-ldap/).